xrdocs/ncs5500/_tutorials/ncs5500-qos-part-1-understanding-packet-buffering.md

 ![20-DRAM-Speed2.jpg]({{site.baseurl}}/images/20-DRAM-Speed2.jpg){: .align-center}

-To reach such a situation, we need very specifically crafted traffic, maintaining a constant state of saturation without being taildropped (check the next section).
+To reach such a situation, we need very specifically crafted traffic flows, maintaining a constant state of saturation without being taildropped (check the next section).
-Aside in a lab, having traffic received on a given NPU and targeted all the queues of all the egress ports while maintaining a congestion state, is an impossible scenario.
+Aside in a lab, having traffic received on a given NPU and targeted all the queues of all the egress ports while maintaining a congestion state, is not a realistic scenario.

-It's important to keep in mind we are increasing the amount of DRAM and the total amount of bandwidth to this DRAM when we had more line cards (more NPUs) in a system:
+It's important to keep in mind we are increasing the amount of DRAM and the total amount of bandwidth to this DRAM when we insert more line cards (more NPUs) in a system:

 ![21-DRAM-and-BW.jpg]({{site.baseurl}}/images/21-DRAM-and-BW.jpg){: .align-center}

 In this example, we have 3 NPUs, representing a total of 12GB of traffic and an aggregated bandwidth of 2.7Tbps unidirectional to the external buffer.
-More line cards, more NPU and more DRAM / bandwidth to DRAM.
+More line cards --> more NPUs --> more DRAM and more bandwidth to DRAM.

 ### Taildrop